A Group of Friends Build an Off-Grid Tree House in New York for $20K

-Sited on a steep, sloping hill surrounded by trees, the 360-square-foot project was designed to accommodate a limited $20,000 construction budget—and to be approachable enough that amateur weekend builders could construct it.
+Sited on a steep, sloping hill surrounded by trees, this 360-square-foot cabin was designed to accommodate a limited $20,000 construction budget—and to be approachable enough that amateur weekend builders could construct it.

-Architects Mike Jacobs, Biayna Bogosian, Forrest Jessee, Leopold Lambert, and Luis Gutierrez of award-winning New York practice Jacobschang Architecture designed a tree house structure that overcame the challenge of the site’s steep topography.
+Architects Mike Jacobs, Biayna Bogosian, Forrest Jessee, Leopold Lambert, and Luis Gutierrez of award-winning New York practice Jacobschang Architecture designed the structure to overcome the challenge of the site’s sloping topography.

 To reduce the amount of site work, and eliminate the need for large footings, pumped concrete, or retaining walls, the house was designed so that most of the construction work could be done above ground, with support from the trees.

 The perimeter of the structure is made of engineered wood beams, and standard nominal lumber makes up all the intermediate framing.
 Sonotube footings were used to anchor the upslope corners, and Garnier Limbs were used to distribute half of the weight of the structure to two trees on the site.